-Scholarships of $2,500 are available to students from historically underrepresented populations who are accepted into Northwestern's Bridge Scholars program.
+Scholarships of $2,500 are available to multicultural students who are accepted into Northwestern's Bridge Scholars program.
 To be eligible for the Bridge Scholars program, you must:

 - Be a member of a historically underrepresented population living in the U.S.

-- Have a high school GPA of at least 2.5 and an ACT score of at least 21 (or an SAT score of at least 1060)
+- Have a high school GPA of 2.5 or above and an ACT score of 21 or above (or an SAT score of 1060 or above)

 - Demonstrate academic and leadership potential as well as the desire and commitment to develop further as a learner and leader while in college.